Relationship between productivity, salaries and competitiveness for sustainable economic development

 Competitive advantages in national and international markets

-Highly productive companies manage to offer competitive prices and differentiated products, consolidating their presence both locally and globally.
+Companies with high productivity manage to offer competitive prices and differentiated products, consolidating their presence both locally and globally.

-Productivity as the engine of economic development
+Productivity as a driver of economic development

 Technological development and continuous training are fundamental drivers that increase productivity and, therefore, promote inclusive and sustained economic growth.